Generalelite17/Stock-Price-Prediction/README.md

    python main.py
    ```

-*Note: The current setup uses dummy data.
-To switch to real data, uncomment the relevant data collection code in `main.py` and ensure you resolve any API rate limit issues with Yahoo Finance.*
+*Note: The current setup usese real data fetched from the Yahoo Finance API.
+However, if needed,  you can switch to generated dummy data for testing by uncommenting the dummy data for testing by uncommenting the dummy data collection code in `main.py`.*

 ---